-2.5.2.6.
+2.13.
 Factor 6.
 Fisheries that exist because of the hatchery program

-No fisheries is part of the Proposed Action.
-The description of other fisheries in the Action Area and the effects of the fisheries on listed species are described in Section 2.4.4, Fisheries in the Environmental Baseline because those fisheries are ongoing.
+No fisheries are part of the Proposed Action.
+The description of other fisheries in the Action Area and the effects of the fisheries on listed species are described in Section 2.6.4, Fisheries in the Environmental Baseline because those fisheries are ongoing.

-2.5.2.7.
+2.14.
 Effects of the Action on Critical Habitat